Pittsburgh Erb’s Palsy Lawyer

 • The healthcare provider pulls the baby’s head sideways as they exit the birth canal

-• Pulling too hard or using excessive force on the baby’s shoulders, causing the injury during childbirth
+• Pulling too hard or using excessive force on the baby’s shoulders can cause injury during childbirth

 Sometimes, shoulder dystocia can lead to Erb’s palsy.
-Shoulder dystocia is when one or both of the baby’s shoulders get stuck during delivery.
+Shoulder dystocia occurs when one or both of the baby’s shoulders get stuck during delivery, either due to the baby’s position in the birth canal or because excessive force is used during delivery.

 What Are the Symptoms of Erb’s Palsy?